-Rather than ask that question, how about just asking, is it a problem?
+Rather than ask that question, how about just asking, has it become a problem?
 It doesn’t have to meet the clinical definition of an addiction for it to be a problem for you.

-Negative Impact of Gaming Addiction
+Negative Impact Of Gaming Addiction

 He doesn't clean or cook and he is always doing things he knows irritates me.
 He doesn't move from playing video games and finds every excuse not to want to spend time with me.
 I can't take it anymore and I don't want to leave him but if I can't get him to meet me half way I won't be able to take it anymore." -Dominique

-Gaming is negatively impacting your health.
+- Gaming is negatively impacting your health.
 One of the objectives of game designers is to increase the amount of time people play them (some don't even have an ending).
 It's easy to spend hours playing and not even realize it.
 As a result, other important things like sleep, eating, and personal hygiene get neglected.

 He can stay up all night long and talk to his gamer friends." -Jasmin

-Gaming is impeding your functioning.
+- Gaming is impeding your functioning.
 You're not getting done the things you want or need to get done.
-This could mean not completing work tasks, school assignments, honey 'to do' list items, etc. Or maybe it looks something like this next guy and you're not acting like the person you want to be.
+This could mean not completing work tasks, school assignments, exercising, honey 'to do' list items, etc. Or maybe it looks something like this next guy and you're not acting like the person you want to be.

 Yesterday our girl was sick, he was so worried about her, he wanted me to take her to the doctor.
-He missed work so i could have the car. i asked if he wanted to go to the doctor with us, he said no. So i sat 2 hours with our sick girl at the doctors office, and i checked his computer later and he was at home playing video games.
+He missed work so I could have the car.
+I asked if he wanted to go to the doctor with us, he said no. So I sat 2 hours with our sick girl at the doctors office, and I checked his computer later and he was at home playing video games.
 Saddens me." -Liz

-Help Understanding Why Gaming Becomes an Addiction
+Help Understanding Why Gaming Becomes An Addiction

 He always liked to play video games since the beginning.
-He told me to tell him of it felt like he was playing too much and he would stop.
+He told me to tell him if it felt like he was playing too much and he would stop.
 Here we are years later and I have told him countless times but all he does is get an attitude." -Trisha

-Forming relationships with other players is another thing that makes gaming addicting and a problem requiring help.
-As you play alongside others and engage in the same adventure together the bond of these relationships can become very strong.
+- Forming relationships with other players is another thing that makes gaming addicting and a problem requiring help.
+As you play alongside others and engage in the same adventure together the bond that forms in these relationships can become very strong.
 I've worked with guys who've cheated on their spouse out of these relationships.
 One guy found the praise of a fellow female player so much more appealing than the nagging of his wife that it drew him into spending more and more hours gaming, and he timed his game playing when he knew she'd be online too.

 Whenever I try to play video games, she complains to me that video games and relationships don't mix and gives me 2 hour motivational speeches that I need to stop playing games, I need to grow up etc. Maybe she's right.
 Am I addicted to games and need help?" -Randy

-Admitting You Have an Addiction to Gaming and Need Help
+Admitting You Have An Addiction To Gaming And Need Help

 Looking for More?
 Check Out These Articles